MaximMoinat/Petri-net-simulation/README.md

 Class for simulating [Petri net](https://en.wikipedia.org/wiki/Petri_net) models using maximal parallelism execution ("execute greedily as many transitions as possible in one step" [[1]](http://www.cs.vu.nl/~wanf/pubs/fmsb08.pdf)).
 The class includes plotting and analysis methods for quick visualisation of the simulation result.
 The Petri net model has to be supplied as a pnml file.

-This script was developed at the VU University Amsterdam.
+This script was developed during an internship project at the VU University Amsterdam.

 ***

-For a simple example, see `example_usage.py`.
+For a simple example, see `example.py`.
 This example uses a extensive Petri net model of the Wnt/beta-catenin pathway (`wnt_model.pnml`).

 ## Initiate object and load model
 ```